 ]]>

-https://www.perfectdaysomewhere.com/one-week-in-dominican-republic-itinerary/feed/ 12 6425
+https://www.perfectdaysomewhere.com/one-week-in-dominican-republic-itinerary/feed/ 13 6425

 Note that you may encounter some affiliate links in this post.
 I appreciate any link clicks and bookings through there 🙂

-Puerto Rico FAQ
+Quick Puerto Rico FAQ

-• A lot of people are bilingual so you can get away with speaking English in the tourist areas but knowing basic Spanish will make your life much easier.
+• Language: A lot of people are bilingual so you can get away with speaking English in the tourist areas but knowing basic Spanish will make your life much easier.

 Best time to go to Puerto Rico

-I will just say that renting a car is the best way to see Puerto Rico in 4 days.
-There is an island Metro Bus but with changing schedules and a reputation for being late, I would save myself the headache if you want to see more than one area of the island.
-However, if you’re only planning to stay in San Juan, Ubers will be sufficient and I would not get a rental in that case.
+There is an island Metro Bus, but with changing schedules and a reputation for being late, I would save myself the headache if you want to see more than one area of the island.

 San Juan Area